te25son/Coursera/Into to Scripting in Python/Course 2 - Python Data Representations/Week 3/Video 4 - Understanding List References.md

 ![capture4](https://user-images.githubusercontent.com/39095798/41774873-c54bbcba-7621-11e8-9a10-765a208f2109.PNG)

 And we're right!
 By calling the pop method on my_list2, my_list1 was left unaffected.
+The reason for this is that the object list does not contain objects themselves, rather it contains further references to those objects.
+So a list is an object that contains reference indexes to other objects.
+This is the reason, when we want to change an object in a list, we call its index number.